mjmassicotte/Latin-101/reading1.md

 Please translate the above passage into idiomatic English.
     Hercules killed Antaeus, the son of Earth, in Libya.
-    Antaeus killed **(his?)** guests by wrestling.
+    Antaeus was killing guests when they came; Hercules killed Antaeus by wrestling.
     Cygnum, the son of Mars, was killed with Antaeus' arms. ❌ CYGNUM, THE SON OF MARS, WAS KILLED BY HERCULES WITH ARMS.
     For❓**(ok, but maybe we can find a better phrase?)** ON ACCOUNT OF his son, Mars came and fought with him using arms, but Iouis sent lighting             between them.
     Hesione attached the whale to Troy.❌ HESIONE WAS PUT NEXT TO THE SEA MONSTER AT TROY.
-    He killed Laomedon, father of Hesione, with arrows because he did not return her.
+    Hercules killed Laomedon, father of Hesione, with arrows because he did not return her.